The New Mutants (film): Plot

+During her first day, where Illyana implies there is nothing stopping her, Dani attempts to escape, but is stopped by a force field created by Reyes surrounding the entire hospital grounds.
+Further frustrated from Illyana's harshness and still grieving the loss of her family, Dani plans to commit suicide from the church clock-tower, but is prevented by Rahne.
+The two become friends and then begin to form a lesbian relationship, but Illyana antagonizes Dani, who discovers that Illyana has a hand puppet of a purple dragon called Lockheed.
 Collectively, the five teenagers believe they are being trained to join the X-Men, hence the strict supervision.
-Reyes warns them that they are considered dangerous and should not leave until they have mastered their superhuman abilities.
-Dani attempts to escape, but is stopped by a force field surrounding the entire hospital grounds.
-She then plans suicide from the church clock-tower, but is prevented by Rahne.
-The two begin to form a romantic relationship, but Illyana antagonizes Dani, who discovers that Illyana has a hand puppet of a purple dragon called Lockheed.
-Soon, the group all begin to have horrifying real visions of their past tragedies, one of which results in Rahne getting branded on the neck by the same Priest whom she had previously killed.
-Both Illyana and Reyes deduce that the visions are the result of Dani's powers manifesting themselves: the ability to physically manifest fears, desires or other thoughts from a person's mind into reality as tangible illusions.
-Reyes consults her employers, the Essex Corporation, who instruct her to collect Dani's DNA and then euthanize her.
+Reyes warns them that they are considered dangerous and should not leave until they have mastered their abilities.
+Soon, the group all begin to have horrifyingly real visions of their past tragedies, one of which results in Rahne getting branded on the neck by the same Priest whom she had previously killed.
+During this, Dani undergoes a neural test, inadvertently discovering Reyes's true intentions.
+Both Illyana and Reyes deduce that the visions are the result of Dani's powers manifesting themselves: the ability physically manifest the greatest fears and darkest secrets from a person's mind into reality as tangible illusions.
+Reyes consults her employers, the Essex Corporation, who instruct her to collect Dani's DNA and then terminate her.